OMNIA, ESPOO ADULT EDUCATION CENTRE

 1. Contact information of the Adult Education Centre’s customer service

-You can also find the contact information on our website.
+You can also find our contact details on our website.

 2. Enrolment terms